Alaska: Snow

 Another Alaskan transportation method is the dogsled.
-In modern times (that is, any time after the mid- to late1920s), dog mushing is more of a sport than a true means of transportation.
-Various races are held around the state, but the best known is the Iditarod Trail Sled Dog Race, a 1150 mi trail from Anchorage to Nome (although the distance varies from year to year, the official distance is set at 1049 mi).
+In modern times, that is, any time after the mid- to late1920s, dog mushing is more of a sport than a true means of transportation.
+Races are held around the state, but the best known is the Iditarod Trail Sled Dog Race, a 1150 mi trail from Anchorage to Nome, although the distance varies from year to year, the official distance is set at 1049 mi.

 The race commemorates the famous 1925 serum run to Nome in which mushers and dogs like Togo and Balto took much-needed medicine to the diphtheria-stricken community of Nome when all other means of transportation had failed.
 Mushers from all over the world come to Anchorage each March to compete for cash, prizes, and prestige.
-The "Serum Run" is another sled dog race that more accurately follows the route of the famous 1925 relay, leaving from the community of Nenana (southwest of Fairbanks) to Nome.
+The "Serum Run" is another sled dog race that more accurately follows the route of the famous 1925 relay, leaving from the community of Nenana, southwest of Fairbanks, to Nome.

-In areas not served by road or rail, primary transportation in summer is by all-terrain vehicle and in winter by snowmobile or "snow machine", as it is commonly referred to in Alaska.
+In areas not served by road or rail, primary transportation in summer is by fourwheeler and in winter by snowmachine.

 Communication

 Alaska's internet and other data transport systems are provided largely through the two major telecommunications companies: GCI and Alaska Communications.
-GCI owns and operates what it calls the Alaska United Fiber Optic system and, as of late 2011, Alaska Communications advertised that it has two fiber optic paths to the lower 48 and two more across Alaska.
-In January 2011, it was reported that a $1billion project to connect Asia and rural Alaska was being planned, aided in part by $350million in stimulus from the federal government.
+GCI owns and operates what it calls the Alaska United Fiber Optic system.
+As of late 2011, Alaska Communications had two fiber optic paths to the lower 48 and two more across Alaska.
+In January 2011, it was reported that a $1 billion project to connect Asia and rural Alaska was being planned, aided in part by $350 million in stimulus from the federal government.